JakeSteam/blog-personal/_drafts/2022-07-11-forza-horizon-5-creative-accolades.md

 *"A wild challenge card appears!", "Card hunter",* and *"Card collector"* require completing cards in freeroam, I found the best place to find these is on the airport runway drag strip or the main Horizon festival drag strip.

-## "downloads" and "likes" accolades
+## Unlocking "downloads" and "likes" accolades

 Whilst the way to earn these accolades may seem obvious (just get other people to download and like your creations, duh!), doing this reliably is very, very hard.
 Luckily we can take some shortcuts and, with some repetitive grinding, complete them all in a few days.